Technigo/react-router-example-updated/README.md

-# Technigo React Starter App
+# Technigo React Starter App + React Router

 This app has been generated using `npm create vite@latest`, then cleaned up a little so we have a project with just the elements we need to get started.